-Now funded by the Labyrinth Project and The Empowering Women Fund, Rosebuds is a weekly group for women whose children are being looked after by someone else.
+Rosebuds is a weekly group for women whose children live elsewhere.
 This can be through adoption, foster care or any other kind of kinship or special guardianship order.

-· Develop coping strategies that allow them to manage difficult emotions such as stress and anxiety
+· Develop coping strategies that allow them to manage difficult emotions

-· Increase their knowledge about the impact of abuse, both on women and children
+· Increase their knowledge about the impact of abuse, and early warning signs

-· A welcoming, accessible social space to help overcome the isolation and social and emotional loneliness that can be felt when women's children are no longer in their care.
+· A welcoming, accessible and social space to help overcome the isolation and social and emotional loneliness that can be felt when women's children are no longer in their care